 “The benefits of forests are numerous, explains Dimitri d'Helft, forestry project manager at Reforest'Action.
 They regulate the water circle, store carbon, prevent soils erosion, favour the presence of biodiversity...
 The services they provide to the different ecosystems are priceless”.
 In the face of global warming, increasing Iceland's forest cover has thus become a priority for the government.

 In the coastal region of Hafnarsandur, covered with large basalt and black sand areas, planting trees will help stabilise the soils, whose special composition will increase the carbon sequestration capacity of the future massifs.
-Starting in 2021, Reforest'Action, in collaboration with the national organization Icelandic Forestry Service and the citizens' association Woods Up, will plant 20,000 trees a year on the region’s lava fields.
+In 2021, Reforest'Action, in collaboration with the national organization Icelandic Forest Service and the citizens' association Woods Up, is planing 20,000 trees on the region’s lava fields.
 In the future, this major project will help Iceland cope with climatic hazards and write a new page of its forests' history.